 DAGMAR

-Use this framework to maximise the return on investment of your promotions
+Use this framework to maximise the return on promotions

 Russell Colley is an American advertising man.
 His book, Defining Advertising Goals For Measured Advertising Results (published in 1961), resulted in the acronym DAGMAR.